Design for All

 Ankeny Row provides residents reassurance that they won’t become isolated, a condition that impacts 17% of adults age 65 and older and 51 percent of adults age 75 and older, according to AARP.
 Ankeny Row’s common courtyard, living room and kitchen allow residents to entertain guests and gather for activities.
 The homes are integrated into a vibrant urban neighborhood.
 They are within blocks of public transportation, a grocery store, restaurants, a movie theater and expansive park.

 The Oaks at Rose Villa – Portland's First Zero Energy Community for Seniors

-At The Oaks Zero Energy Neighborhood at Rose Villa sustainably minded residents live out their environmental values among a welcoming culture that embraces and celebrates diversity.
+At Rose Villa's Zero Energy Neighborhood, The Oaks, sustainably minded residents live out their environmental values among a welcoming culture that embraces and celebrates diversity.
 The Oaks, which was named after the majestic Oak tree that was preserved and is central to the site, allows for independent living while encouraging connection.
 Comprised of 12 super-efficient craftsman-style homes built around a shared courtyard, The Oaks features age in place design principles such as wide halls and doorways and zero-step entrances to accommodate wheelchairs.
 The technologies incorporated into The Oaks to allow it to achieve zero energy goals provide residents with fresh, clean healthy indoor air, comfortable indoor temperatures during all seasons, and low maintenance.

 Age in Place Design Leads to Greater Independence